ArcGIS Event Editor is a map-centric web app that supports linear referenced event data editing. This app is included

-- Route searching—Most event editing workflows are route centric, where the first step of attributing the route is locating the route on the map.
+- Route searching—Most event editing workflows are route centric, in which the first step of attributing the route is locating the route on the map.

-- Attribute set-based route attribution—Define groups of event layers and named attribute sets to provide attributes across multiple event layers in a single transaction for a from and to measure pair on a route.
+- Attribute set-based event attribution—Define groups of event layers and named attribute sets to provide attributes across multiple event layers in a single transaction for a from and to measure pair on a route.
 The event layers can also be stored and referenced in different linear referencing methods (LRMs).
 The web app takes care of route and measure translations across LRMs.

 - Run quality-control checks—Run QC checks for a route to detect event data gaps, overlaps, and invalid measures; then use the editing capabilities to correct those errors.

 - Event data query and editing—Query for event data by its route association, by ad hoc queries, by spatial intersecting geometry, or by location proximity.
 Visualize, browse, and bulk edit the tabular results.

-- Route redlining—Communicate required LRS modifications or discrepancies by marking up a route to communicate to the LRS data managers that a route needs to be created, extended, retired, realigned, or reassigned.
+- Route markup—Communicate required LRS modifications or discrepancies by marking up a route to communicate to the LRS data managers that a route needs to be created, extended, retired, realigned, or reassigned.